 Where should I buy this hybrid online?

 Follow this eBay link to see discounts ($30+ currently) for brand new Apex hybrids of all different loft and shaft configurations, as well as some pretty sweet used deals.
 Aside from eBay, it’s difficult to find prices lower than that set by the manufacturer for new hybrids such as this.
-It’s definitely worth checking out and comparing the Apex hybrid offerings (new and used) at other trusted locations — see this Amazon page, this Global Golf page, Golfsmith (free online fitting available for a custom-order Apex hybrid) and the official Callaway website.
+It’s definitely worth checking out and comparing the Apex hybrid offerings (new and used) at other trusted locations — see this Amazon page, this Global Golf page (qualifies for 30-Day Playability Guarantee), and the official Callaway website.

 Pros: Monstrous length on solid strikes and impressively forgiving length on mis-hits; very accurate, workable and versatile; extremely playable out of the short grass; neutral shot bias brings natural drawers back into the mix; premium sound and feel